neptunelabs/fsi-viewer-samples/samples/modal/README.md

 # Using FSI Viewer for Image Zoom - Modal Version

-This readme describes how the detail page sample with *FSI Viewer* in a modal is achieved.
+This readme describes how to achieve the detail page example using *FSI Viewer* in a modal.
-The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag.
+The aim of the demo is to show how you can easily integrate images with zoom by adding a simple viewer tag.
-Please note that this sample uses the Bootstrap modal.
+Please note that this example uses the bootstrap modal.

 # Add a static image to website - modal on click

-Next, we will add an image which will open a modal on click.
-Please keep in mind we are using the Bootstrap modal technique.
+We will add an image that opens a modal when clicked.
+Please note that we are using the bootstrap modal technique.
 ```html
 <div class="col-sm-7" data-bs-toggle="modal" data-bs-target="#exampleModal" >
         <img id="image" class="img-fluid zoom-image" src="//docs.neptunelabs.com/fsi/server?type=image&source=images/samples/ssi/furniture/nathan-oakley-o4s4AfTgOvg-unsplash.jpg&width=940" width="940" alt="">